 Case in point: Jo is travelling from Dublin, Ireland to Manila, Philippines with a Dubai, UAE stopover.
 She has 24 hours to spare before her next connecting flight.
 Upon arrival at the Dubai International Airport, she applies for a transit visa and meets the necessary requirements.
 She then has up to two days in the city.
 Alternatively, she can ask her airline if they can take care of her Dubai visa application on her behalf, as some carriers like Emirates Airlines offers such.

-- Other UAE visa types that do not fall under travelling for tourism purposes include Work visa and Service visa.
+- Other UAE visa types that do not fall under travelling for tourism purposes include Work visas and Service visas.

 Case in point: Charles wants to work in the UAE but all his efforts to apply from the Philippines has been unfruitful.
 He then decides to get a Tourist visa with 60 days validity and plans to use this time to look for a local job himself.
 The truth is, this is not discouraged by the local government of Dubai but can prove to be a challenge at the Philippine immigration.
 The city is filled with Filipino expatriates and they help keep the city running.
 Many were employed from the Philippines; some found jobs during their tourist visit.
 Still, the best way to enter Dubai for work is through a proper Work visa to be provided by the local employer.